Who's Behind Listverse?

 Director: David Lynch

-This biography of the famous “Elephant Man”, John Merrick, was met with widespread critical acclaim upon its release.
-It features a powerhouse cast including Sir John Gielgud, Sir Anthony Hopkins, John Hurt and Anne Bancroft, as well as stunning makeup design that had the misfortune of being created a year before an Academy Award category for this was implemented.
+This biography of the famous “Elephant Man,” John Merrick, was met with widespread critical acclaim upon its release.
+It features a powerhouse cast including Sir John Gielgud, Sir Anthony Hopkins, John Hurt, and Anne Bancroft, as well as stunning makeup design that had the misfortune of being created a year before an Academy Award category was implemented.

-Nominated for a slew of Oscars, the film was beat out for all of them by Martin Scorsese’s masterpiece Raging Bull – interestingly, likely the only other 1980 film to be shot in black and white.
-Also of interest: this is the second feature directorial effort by David Lynch, whose debut was the impenetrable Eraserhead and whose future output would be among the most avant garde in all of mainstream American cinema.
+Nominated for a slew of Oscars, the film was beat out for all of them by Martin Scorsese’s masterpiece Raging Bull— interestingly, the only other 1980 film to be shot in black and white.
+Also of interest: this is the second feature directorial effort by David Lynch, whose debut was the impenetrable Eraserhead and whose future output would be among the most avant-garde in all of mainstream American cinema.

 Starring: Nastassja Kinski, Peter Firth